Owenjeong/owenjeong.github.io/_pages/about.md

 ## 📔 Hello!
 Welcome to my note

-Greeting!
-I am Owen Jeong(Seungwon Jeong), a professional specializing in the field of financial analysis and programming.
-My focus is on exploring innovative ways to amalgamate the domains of finance and programming.
+Hey there!
+I'm Seungwon (Owen) Jeong.
+I work at the intersection of finance and programming, always looking for better ways to bring the two together.

 ---